-Voluntary disclosure of violations can help a corporation at several points in the criminal process, including seeking leniency through a settlement or otherwise mitigating penalties.
-Voluntary disclosure of violations is one of several factors considered by federal prosecutors in deciding whether to bring charges against a corporation.
-In determining whether to pursue a criminal charge against a corporation, prosecutors are guided by a set of internal criteria called the "Principles of Federal Prosecution of Business Organizations."
-Sometimes referred to as the "Filip Factors," these publically available criteria include such factors as:
+Voluntary disclosure of violations can help a corporate entity at several points in the criminal process, including seeking leniency through a settlement or otherwise mitigating penalties.
+Voluntary disclosure of violations is one of several factors considered by federal prosecutors in deciding whether to bring charges against a corporate entity.
+In determining whether to pursue a criminal charge against a corporate entity, prosecutors are guided by a set of internal criteria called the "Principles of Federal Prosecution of Business Organisations."
+Sometimes referred to as the "Filip Factors," these publicly available criteria include such factors as:

-- the pervasiveness of the wrongdoing within the corporation, - the corporation's history of similar misconduct, - the corporation's timely and voluntary disclosure of wrongdoing and its willingness to cooperate in the investigation of its agents, - the existence and effectiveness of the corporation's pre-existing compliance program,

-- the corporation's remedial actions, - collateral consequences, - the adequacy of the prosecution of individuals responsible for the corporation's malfeasance, and - the adequacy of remedies such as civil or regulatory enforcement actions.
+- the pervasiveness of the wrongdoing within the corporate entity; - the corporate entity's history of similar misconduct; - the corporate entity's timely and voluntary disclosure of wrongdoing and its willingness to cooperate in the investigation of its agents; - the existence and effectiveness of the corporate entity's pre-existing compliance programme; - the corporate entity's remedial actions, - collateral consequences; - the adequacy of the prosecution of individuals responsible for the corporate entity's malfeasance; and - the adequacy of remedies such as civil or regulatory enforcement actions.